Education supervision orders – advice to parents

 Why apply for an Education Supervision Order (ESO)?

-When a child is not attending school regularly and the parents are not co-operating with school and the Education Welfare Service to improve the situation, prosecution will be considered under Section 444 Education Act 1996.
+When a child is not attending school regularly and the parents are not co-operating with school and the Inclusion Service to improve the situation, prosecution will be considered under Section 444 Education Act 1996.

 When it has been demonstrated that parents are doing all they can to encourage their child to attend school, but the child is refusing without good reason, the inclusion officer (IO) may, in consultation with his/her manager, consider application for an Education Supervision Order under Section 36 Children Act 1989.